xinlin030/INF2008_MachineLearning/ReadMe.md

    - Outputs will be displayed in text, plots, and tables
    - Results will include clustering performance and similarity scores

-## 📢 Contact & Contributions
+## 📢 Contact, Contributions and Ackoledgements
 If there are issues with the notebooks, please reach out to **INF2008 P5 Group 12**.
+The to thank the professors of Lab P5 for their recommendation and feedback for our project, as well as Prof. XiaoXiao Miao and Prof. Donny Soh for their lectures in this module.